-On the opposite tympanum, had been represented the contest between Minerva and Neptune for the honour of giving a name to the city.
-One or two of the figures remained on this tympanum; and others were on the top of the wall, thrown back by the explosion which destroyed the temple; but the far greater part had fallen: and a house being built immediately below the space they had occupied, Lord Elgin, encouraged by the success of his former excavations, obtained leave, after much difficulty, to pull down this house also, and continue his researches.
-But no fragments were here discovered; and the Turk, who had been induced, though most reluctantly, to give up his house to be demolished, then exultingly pointed out the places in the modern fortification, and in his own buildings, where the cement employed had been formed from the very statues which Lord Elgin had been in hopes of finding.
-And it was afterwards ascertained, on incontrovertible evidence, that these statues had been reduced to powder, and so used.
-Then, and then only, did Lord Elgin employ means to rescue what still remained from a similar fate.
-Among these objects is a horse's head, which far surpasses any thing of the kind, both in the truth and spirit of the execution.
+On the opposite tympanum had been represented the contest between Minerva and Neptune for the honour of giving a name to the city.
+The Goddess of Wisdom had just gained the victory, by proving how much greater a benefit she should confer, in the peaceful and productive olive, than the God of Ocean, by his warlike gift of a horse.
+One or two of the figures remained on this tympanum, and others were on the top of the wall, thrown back by the explosion which destroyed the temple; but the far greater part had fallen: and a house being built immediately below the space they had occupied, Lord Elgin, encouraged by the success of his former excavations, obtained leave, after much difficulty, to pull down this house also, and continue his researches.
+But, to his great mortification, not the slightest fragment could be no fragments were here discovered; and the Turk, who had been induced, though most reluctantly, to give up his house to be demolished, then exultingly pointed out the places in the modern fortification, and in his own buildings, where the cement employed had been formed from the very statues which Lord Elgin had been in hopes of finding.
+And Lord Elgin it was afterwards ascertained, on incontrovertible evidence, that these statues had been reduced to powder, and so used.
+Then, and then only, did he Lord Elgin employ means to rescue what still remained from a similar fate.
+Among these objects, is a horse's head, which far surpasses any thing of the kind, both in the truth and spirit of the execution.
 The nostrils are distended, the ears erect; the veins swollen, one might almost say throbbing: his mouth is open, and he seems to neigh with the conscious pride of belonging to the Ruler of the Waves.
 Besides this inimitable head, Lord Elgin has procured, from the same pediment, two colossal groupes, each consisting of two female figures.
 They are formed of single massive blocks of Pentelic marble: their attitudes are most graceful; and the lightness and elegance of the drapery exquisite.
 From the same pediment has also been procured, a male statue, in a reclining posture, supposed to represent Neptune.
 And, above all, the figure denominated the Theseus, which is universally admitted to be superior to any piece of statuary ever brought into England.
 Each of these statues is worked with such care, and the finishing even carried so far, that every part, and the very plinth itself in which they rest, are equally polished on every side.